-During the proceedings of this case, no evidence has emerged about the regulatory status of CWM.
-As indicated earlier, MPM provided no details about Inter-Alliance, and in its submissions only referred to the alleged links between CWM and Trafalgar.
-MPM only provided a copy of the authorisations issued to Trafalgar International GmbH in Germany which just indicated that Trafalgar (and not CWM) held an authorization as at 05.02.2016 as 'Investment intermediary' and 'Insurance intermediary and insurance consultant' from IHK Frankfurt am Main, the Chamber of Commerce and industry in Frankfurt, with the 'Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53'. (fn.
-40 Copy of authorisations issued to Trafalgar were attached to the reply of MPM submitted before the Arbiter for Financial Services and/or specifically referred to in para.
-39, Section E, titled 'CWM and Trafalgar International GmbH' in the affidavit of Stewart Davies.)
+During the proceedings of this case no evidence has emerged about the regulatory status of CWM.
+As indicated earlier, MPM provided no details about ICCS, and in its submissions only referred to the alleged links between CWM and Trafalgar.
+MPM only provided a copy of the authorisations issued to Trafalgar International GmbH in Germany which just indicated that Trafalgar (and not CWM) held an authorisation as at 05.02.2016 as 'Investment intermediary' and 'Insurance intermediary and insurance consultant' from IHK Frankfurt am Main, the Chamber of Commerce and Industry in Frankfurt with the 'Insurance Mediation licence 34D Broker licence number: D-FE9C-BELBQ-24 and Financial Asset Mediator licence 34F: D-F-125-KXGB-53'. (fn.
+43 Copy of authorisations issued to Trafalgar were attached to the Reply of MPM submitted before the Arbiter for Financial Services and/or specifically referred to in para.
+39 Section E, titled 'CWM and Trafalgar International GmbH' in the affidavit of Stewart Davies)

-With respect to authorisations issued by IHK, the Arbiter makes reference to Case 068/2018 and Case 172/2018 against MPM (fn.
-41 Decided today.
-The information obtained from these cases is part of the Arbiter's function to 'investigate' and to make the necessary reserch to obtain all the facts necessary for the better administration of justice), in which replies issued by IHK in 2018 to queries made in respect of CWM was produced.
+With respect to authorisations issued by IHK, the Arbiter makes reference to Case 068/2018 in the name of Gregory William Wallsworth and Case 172/2018 in the name of Roger Gordon Gent against MPM in which replies issued by IHK in 2018 to queries made in respect of CWM was produced.
 In this regard, it is noted that in an email from IHK dated 19 April 2018, IHK indicated inter alia that it was not aware of an official affiliation between CWM and Trafalgar and that Trafalgar held the financial investment intermediation licence (34f para.
 1 GewO) from June 2013 until March 2016 where the licence was 'not extendable' and 'even back then it did not cover the activities of another legal personality'. (fn.
-42 Email from IHK dated 19 April 2018 - A fol.
-166/167 of Case 068/2018 decided today)
+44 Email from IHK dated 19 April 2018 - A fol.
+166/167 of Case Number 068/2018 decided today)

-Similarly, in a letter dated 20 April 2018, issued by IHK, it was inter alia noted by IHK that:
+Similarly, in a letter dated 20 April 2018 issued by IHK, it was inter alia noted by IHK that:

 Trafalgar International GmbH is a German limited company headquartered in Frankfurt am Main.
-The company currently holds a licence under 34d para.1 German Trade Law (German: Gewerbeordnung, GewO) (insurance intermediation).
+The company currently holds a licence under 34d para.
+1 German Trade Law (German: Gewerbeordnung, GewO) (insurance intermediation).
 The German licence as an insurance intermediary cannot be extended to another legal personality and it does not authorize the licence holder to regulate other insurance or financial investment intermediaries.' (fn.
-43 Letter from IHK dated 20 April 2018 - A fol.
-12/13 of Case 172/2018 decided today)

-MPM's statement that CWM 'was operating under Trafalgar International GmbH licenses', (fn.
-44 Para.
+45 Letter from IHK dated 20 April 2018 - A fol.
+12/13 of Case Number 172/2018 decided today) MPM's statement that CWM 'was operating under Trafalgar International GmbH licenses' (fn.
+46 Para.
 39, Section E, titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies) has not been backed up by any evidence during the proceedings of this case and has actually been contradicted by communications issued by IHK as indicated above.

-It is accordingly clear that no comfort can be taken from the authorisation/s held by Trafalgar.
+It is accordingly clear that no comfort can either be taken from the authorisation/s held by Trafalgar.

-Indeed, no evidence of any authorisation held by CWM in its own name or as an agent of a licensed institution, authorising it to provide advice on investment instruments and/or advice on investments underlying an insurance policy has, ultimately been produced by the service provider to substantiate its defence on this matter, or emerged during the proceedings of this case.
+Indeed, no evidence of any authorisation held by CWM in its own name or as an agent of a licensed institution, authorising it to provide advice on investment instruments and/or advice on investments underlying an insurance policy has, ultimately been produced or emerged during the proceedings of this case.